-Stardust and eternity – 3.4.7
+Stardust and Eternity – 3.4.7

-The Messier catalogue
+The Messier Catalogue

 In the late 18th century, the French astronomer Charles Messier (1730-1817), while searching for new comets, compiled a “Catalogue of Nebulae and Star Clusters”.
 It contained a list of 103 out-of-focus astronomical objects that looked like celestial nebulae and could therefore be accidentally mistaken for comets.
 The “Messier catalogue” – as it is known today – now contains 110 objects.
 Since its publication in 1774, it has been considered one of the most renowned lists of astronomical objects visible at European latitudes.
 This applies especially to amateur astronomers, as the